 Getting Started with Meditation

 When you’re learning to meditate, it is normal not to feel calm.
 Instead, you become upset when your mind wanders, or you feel fidgety.
-If you notice these feelings, try to maintain a sense of openness and acknowledgment without judgement.
+If you notice these feelings, try to maintain a sense of openness and acknowledgment without judgment.
 Calmness arises from within that attitude of acceptance.

 Learning how to meditate can feel daunting, but it doesn’t have to be.
 Follow these tips to get started.